mpgarate/bleep.js/readme.md

 Bleep.js
 ############

-Retro groovesin js, one note at a time.
+Retro tones in js, one note at a time.

 When calling Bloop, notes are appended to an asynchronous playback queue.